 The Solder Paste Printing Machine

-If all went well, the solder paste should now be where the components will be placed later.
+If all goes well, the solder paste should be where the components will be placed later.

 The Solder Paste Inspection (SPI) Machine

 SMD soldering issues are often traced to cheap solder paste printing.
-Any mistakes at this step can mean that the assembly overall is not as reliable or robust as it should be.
+Any mistakes at this step can mean the assembly is not as reliable or robust as it should be.

 The SPI machine uses cameras to capture 3D images and evaluate the solder paste through solder volume, alignment, and height.
 It can also identify unsuitable sizes and imperfections so manufacturers can correct them.